jedirandy/elm-react/README.md

     ElmModule,
     // options
     {
-        cmds: {
+        send: {
-            'handleClick': 'cmdA' // will inject handleClick into props, when called, will trigger command 'cmdA' },
+          'click': 'handleClick' // Pass 'handleClick' to App's props, which is bound with the 'click' port of ElmModule for sending messages
+        },
-        subs: {
+        subscribe: {
-            'sub': 'onSub' // subscribe to 'sub' on the Elm side, the 'onSub' function will be called },
+          'scroll': 'onScroll' // subscribe to the 'scroll' port, use 'onScroll' as callback },
-        as: 'renderFn' // renderFn will be available in props, to render the Elm module }
+        as: 'renderElm' // renderElm will be available in App's props, to render ElmModule }
 )(App)
 ```

-To see more details, check out the [example](/example) project!
+Check out [this project](/example) for a working example!

 ## API